About the Department of Archaeology and History

 Studying the past opens our minds to what is possible.
 It shows us the paths taken – or not taken – to create our current world.

-The Department of Archaeology and History offers degrees, majors and short courses at La Trobe University’s Melbourne and regional campuses.
+The Department of Archaeology and History offers undergraduate and postgraduate degrees, majors and short courses at La Trobe University’s Melbourne campus and online.

 Our Department is part of the School of Humanities and Social Sciences.

-Our History graduates have pursued careers in state, local and federal government, galleries, libraries, archives and museums.
+Our History graduates pursue careers in education, government, galleries, libraries, archives, museums, research and the cultural sector.

 Through our research and teaching we explore how the peoples, places, objects, events and stories of the past are deeply relevant to the present, and for the future.